AaronFR/Thinker/README.md

 - **Inability to bring things together**: The thinker uses multiple files to determines different types of context for the prompt changing this to a more unified (graph) database, could improve program coherency and contextual awareness while reducing costs and simplifying outputs.
+- **Polish**: As of yet there is still a lot of work to do to make every interaction with the UI tolerable and pleasant, in particular showing messages and *especially* folders takes far to long/manual refreshes

 ## Features